What Is the Minimum IQ for Gifted Programs?

 This is a question we sometimes get from parents who have observed that their child is smart and achieving well academically, but who don’t meet that 130 cutoff.
 While basing giftedness cutoffs on a set score can leave students out, setting a minimum helps ensure that the students in a gifted program are placed in an environment that matches their intellectual needs.
 It also prevents those programs from under-challenging high-ability students, promotes learning among peers with similar abilities, and supports some of the challenges that gifted learners often experience (i.e., many are 2e learners - those who are gifted and have other learning needs such as a learning disorder, behavioural concerns, or emotional needs).
 It also prevents those who do not meet gifted requirements from being overwhelmed by a level of challenge that is too high for them.

 It is important to remember that IQ is only one part of a child.
 IQ testing doesn’t measure things like emotional intelligence, creativity, motivation, or social skills.
-These are all valuable traits that make up someone’s skillset and capability.
+These are all valuable traits that make up someone’s skill set and capabilities.

 Our Final Thoughts